 HOW TO CHECK IT

-It’s recommended that you check your credit history every 12 months, and both Equifax and TransUnion allow you to obtain a report—not including your credit score—for free by mail.
+It’s recommended that you check your credit history every 12 months.
+Trusted and professional services allow you to obtain a report—not including your credit score—for free by mail.
 For an additional fee, you can review your credit history and score as often as you wish online.

 Despite what people may think, making multiple personal requests for a report does not negatively impact your credit score.
 However, numerous inquiries made over a short period by lenders evaluating your creditworthiness?
 Terletski explains those inquiries will have a negative impact on your credit score.
 “The more applications you have out in a short period of time, the more likely your score will be driven downward.”